 Table 6-4 illustrates that, given the location of the Proposed Development, it does not constitute EIA development.
-The Proposed Development will be located within existing road network, whilst the proposed works will be in keeping with the approved land uses for the area.
-Given the existing use of the land in the immediate area surrounding the Proposed Development, there are limited natural resources in terms of soil, land, and water that could be affected by the Proposed Development during the construction and operational phase.
-With suitable control measures in place (as relevant during construction or operation), significant environmental effects are not likely to occur.
+The Proposed Development will be located within existing road network and an area of grassland within a residential area, whilst the proposed works will be in keeping with the approved land uses for the area.
+Given the existing use of the land in the immediate area surrounding the Proposed Development, there are limited natural resources in terms of soil, land, and water that could be affected by the Proposed Development.
+With suitable control measures in place (as relevant during Proposed Development construction or operation), significant environmental effects are not likely to occur.